-The cardiac myocytes are the most physically energetic cells in the body.
-They are highly specialized high-oxygen-content cells and house a large number of mitochondria [1].
-They occupy as much as 75% of the cardiac mass but constitute only about one third of the total cell number in the heart.
-Differentiated cardiac myocytes have little capacity to proliferate, however, hypertrophic growth has been shown to respond to alpha1-adrenergic stimuli via the Ras/MEK pathway [2].
+The cardiac myocytes are the most active cells in the body.
+They are highly specialized, high-oxygen-content cells that house a large number of mitochondria [1].
+They occupy as much as 75% of cardiac mass, but constitute only about one third of the total cell number in the heart.
+Differentiated cardiac myocytes have little capacity to proliferate.
+Hypertrophic growth, however, has been shown to respond to alpha1-adrenergic stimuli via the Ras/MEK pathway [2].
 All cardiac myocytes are capable of spontaneous rhythmic depolarization and repolarization of their membrane.
-Contraction of cardiac myocytes is myogenic, which is independent of nervous stimulation.
+Their contraction is myogenic, which is independent of nervous stimulation.
 There is a complex network of signals in cardiac myocytes regulating the rhythmic pumping of the heart [3].
 Cardiac myocyte hypertrophy and apoptosis have been implicated in the loss of contractile function during heart failure.
 Understanding the signaling network will help reveal the cellular mechanisms leading to cardiac myocyte death.

-RCM from ScienCell Research Laboratories are isolated from postnatal day 2 rat heart.
-RCM are cryopreserved at P0 and delivered frozen.
-Each vial contains $>1 \times 10^6$ cells in 1 ml volume.
-RCM are characterized by immunofluorescence with antibodies specific to smooth muscle actin, sacromeric alpha-actinin, and tropomyosin.
-RCM are negative for mycoplasma, bacteria, yeast, and fungi.
-RCM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, RCM are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.
+MCM from ScienCell Research Laboratories are isolated from postnatal day 2 mouse heart.
+MCM are cryopreserved at P0 and delivered frozen.
+Each vial contains >1 x 106 cells in 1 ml volume.
+MCM are characterized by immunofluorescence with antibodies specific to smooth muscle actin, sacromeric alpha-actinin, and tropomyosin.
+MCM are negative for mycoplasma, bacteria, yeast, and fungi.
+MCM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, MCM are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.